Last updated October 2018

 DHA Supplementation in Vegetarians

-A 2014 study from the USA (39) gave 46 vegans, selected on the basis of having low omega-3 status, a daily dose of 172 mg DHA and 82 mg EPA for 4 months.
+A 2014 USA study (39) gave 46 vegans, selected on the basis of having low omega-3 status, a daily dose of 172 mg DHA and 82 mg EPA for 4 months.
 Percent of total red blood cell fatty acids went from about .6% to .8% for EPA and from about 2.3% to 3.25% for DHA.

 In a 2009 review paper (29), Sanders describes a placebo-controlled, randomized trial from the UK in which 39 vegan men supplemented with 200 mg of DHA per day for 3 months and increased the proportion of DHA in plasma by 50% (from about .8 to 1.3% of plasma lipids).

-200 mg per day raised vegan DHA levels .6%.
-300 mg can then be expected to raise vegans’ DHA levels .9%, taking them from an average of 1.1% to 2.0%.
-It thus seems reasonable to recommend 300 mg per day for the average vegan to match the same level as the average omnivores.
-But since it is not clear that vegans need DHA levels equal to omnivores, taking 200-300 mg every 2 to 3 days could be adequate insurance while not costing nearly as much.
+It’s not clear what percentage blood fatty acids should be DHA, but average meat-eating levels in the studies above indicate that 2.0% should be adequate.
+Since 200 mg per day raised vegan DHA levels .6%, 300 mg could be expected to raise vegans’ DHA levels .9%, taking them from an average of about 1% to 2%.
+Therefore, it seems reasonable to recommend 300 mg per day for the average vegan to match the same level as the average omnivores.

 Retroconversion of DHA to EPA